The Astounding Areca Palm

 The Areca Palm is also known as the Butterfly Palm, Golden Butterfly Palm, Yellow Butterfly Palm, Cane Palm and Dypsis Lutescens.
 The Chamaedorea, otherwise known as the Parlour Palm, is a close relative which also features in our gorgeous bathroom plant bundle.

 This indoor house plant also has the advantage of being friendly to pets, as stated by ASPCA (American Society for the Prevention of Cruelty to Animals).
-For more information on animal-friendly plants, have a read of our guide on the topic of plants safe for pets.
+For more information on animal-friendly plants, read our guide on the topic of plants that are safe for pets.

 How can I make sure my Areca Palm remains properly watered?